 Google, Samsung and Apple grabbed most of the headlines at CES 2019, which closes later today in Las Vegas.
 For communicators, though, the annual tech fest centers on spotting trends and learning about cutting-edge messaging platforms.
 Bell’s social media manager David Wolpert reports on three trends he saw at CES that are relevant to communicators.

-With Americans set to spend some $9 billion on Halloween this year, it could be a great time for brands to bewitch their followers with creative and spooky communication, argues Bell social media manager David Wolpert.
+With Americans set to spend $9 billion on Halloween this year, it could be a good time for brands to bewitch their fan with creative and spooky communication, argues LDWW director David Wolpert.
 Don’t be a zombie, entice influencers to inject some life (or afterlife) into your brand’s message.

 It’s the early days for Instagram’s IGTV, a mobile-first, YouTube-esq social experience that will facilitate longer, vertical videos.
 It also will let brands get closer to audiences and allow people to discover them.
 Bell’s social media manager David Wolpert offers three ways communicators can work with IGTV to tell their brand’s stories.